graap06/ansible/README.md

   - `hostnames` is used to use the value of the tag `Name` as received from HCP to give the host its name.
   - `keyed_groups` is used to make inventory groups from tag values as received from HCP.
 So here a group will be created with prefix role and the value from tag Role as received from HPC.
 So: `role_<tagvalue>`.
 The host will be placed in this group.

 Also, you need the `Terraform Backend Configuration` Credential you made before as the credential for this source.
 You can test it by syncing the source manually.
-Do NOT enable _update on launch_.
+Do **NOT** enable _update on launch_.

 ### Job Templates
-Now that you have the basics set up (project, credential, inventory), you can define job templates in AAP.
-As you can see in the repository where this README lives, there are 4 playbooks:
+Now that you have the basics set up (project, credentials, inventory), you can define job templates in AAP.
+As you can see in the repository where this README lives, there are 3 playbooks:
-- deploy_servers.yml This playbook will apply a plan in Hashicorp Terraform Cloud.
+- apply_plan.yml This playbook will run and apply a plan in HCP.
-- update_server.yml.
-This playbook will update RHEL servers
 - deploy_webserver.yml.
 This playbook will deploy a webserver (apache)
 - deploy_website.yml.
 This playbook will dpeloy a website Have a look at the playbooks in this repo to get a sense of what they do.
+You might notice that the playbooks `deploy_webserver` and `deploy_website` are finished, but `apply_plan` is not.
+You need to develop this playbook yourself.
+Use the embedded editor in github.
+The documentation that you need can be found [here]().

 Create a Job Template for each of these playbooks.
 For the deploy_servers playbook: